 - Single Mode - 1.
-Select the reference replicon you want to explore (Item #1) - 2.
-Select eventually one or more Gene(s) Cart(s) (Item #2, optional).
+Select the reference replicon you want to explore (see Item #1 here) - 2.
+Select eventually one or more Gene(s) Cart(s) (see Item #2 here, optional).

 Note: If you select some Gene Carts, two constraints will be applied: the reference sequence previously selected AND the Gene Carts content.
 This means that if you select Acinetobacter baylyi ADP1 as reference sequence and then select some Gene Carts, the search will be performed on the Genomic Objects 1) contained in the Gene Cart(s) AND 2) belonging to Acinetobacter baylyi ADP1.
 If some of your Gene Carts contain Genomic Objects that do not belong to Acinetobacter baylyi ADP1, the search process will ignore them.